 A quality check in design is required to

-- Ensure that the deliverable (drawing, calc, etc.) is error-free.
+- Ensure that the engineering deliverables (drawing, calc, etc.) are error-free.

 - Ensure that there is consistency in the design approach and aesthetics across units in the design